learnk8s/learnk8s.io/_blog/why-kube/index.md

 But when you actually implement the plan, you start noticing that reality looks different.

-What you thought was a straight line from development to production is a bumpy road.
+What you thought was a straight line from development to production is instead a bumpy road.

-Features are delayed because the automation pipeline isn't working.

-Infrastructure engineers are on it, though.

-Development team have picked up a new language!

-You have to spend more time automating it.

-Developers promised that this is the last time, though.

-They have coding standards and a mature governance to prevent that.

-The product owner is frustrated because teams are figthing each other and slowing down delivery.

-And there's a constant pointing fingers between the teams.

 _"The application is done and dusted, we're just waiting for it to be deployed!"_

 _"We can't deploy applications that require 48GB in memory!
 What are the developers doing?"_

+The product owner is frustrated because teams are figthing each other and slowing down delivery.

+And there's a constant pointing fingers between the teams.

 It would be much easier if the teams could play nicely together.

-It would be even better if they can work together, on the same project, on the same desk, next to each other.

 They could finally focus on releasing features rather than fighting each other.

-They could finally talk rather than dumping responsabilities to one another.

 And you could finally smile at features shipped around the clock.